weijiekoh/circom-helper/README.md

 version.
 Note that circuits written for the previous version of circom must be slightly modified to be compatible with circom 2.

+To use the old version of circom, install `circom-helper` 0.1.0 or 0.2.0 via NPM.

 It compiles circuits and exposes a JSON-RPC API which allows developers to generate witnesses and access signal values without writing command-line glue scripts.